tabithaurb/p2TabithaUrbanski/README.md

 ### Pros
 The design is simplex and very compact
 ### Cons
-May be difficult to read if you are driving or if you don't have great upclose vision, it could be too small to undesrstand
+May be difficult to read if you are driving or if you don't have great upclose vision, it could be too small to undesrstand, and the numbers on the speedometer are too close together.
 ### This is good or bad because
 This is a good design for people who like something simple or who may get distracted more easily while driving